Skip to content

 6. Collect customer tips

-Build tip collection into your payment process so customers can easily reward you for hard work.
-Tips don’t just give your bottom line a boost—they motivate you and your team to deliver great HVAC service that brings in more lifelong customers.
+Build tip collection into your payment process so customers can easily reward you (or your technicians) for hard work.
+Tips don’t just boost your bottom line—they motivate you and your team to deliver great service that attracts lifelong customers.

 To make your tip collection process seamless and stress-free for your customers and team, accept debit and credit card payments through an HVAC-friendly payment processor like Jobber.